The Challenges of VUCA – Complexity

-A manufacturing company – with divisions of production, design, finance, marketing, sales and human resources – faces all the obvious logistical challenges before their product even ships.
-And within that company, leading even a small team of skilled and ambitious employees, means assessing, managing and facilitating, the work of a diverse group of individuals.
-The challenge for most managers, executives and leaders is simple: how to get the best out of those people.
-However the challenges are obvious in the midst of complex and often chaotic circumstances.
+A manufacturing company is made up of many divisions.
+Production, design, finance, marketing, sales and human resources.
+It faces all the obvious logistical challenges before the product even ships.
+And within that company, leading even a small team of skilled and ambitious employees means assessing, managing and facilitating, the work of a diverse group of individuals.
+The challenge for most managers, executives and leaders is simple: how to get the best out of those people, especially in the midst of complex and often chaotic circumstances.

 The Complexity of Classical Music

 A full-scale orchestra playing a symphony can include at least 90 musicians, divided into sections, such as string, wind or percussion.
-You could have two or three violins within that section.
-You may have a one or two flutes, clarinets, and oboes, as well as trumpets, trombones, a tuba and french horn.
-You could also have as many as five percussionists playing more than one instrument each depending on the demands of the score.
-In fact, one of our Partners, The Royal Philharmonic Orchestra, recently toured the US with 82 musicians, which amounted to 1,932 kg of luggage transported in a 90 foot truck.
+It could have two or three violins within that section.
+There might be one or two flutes, clarinets, and oboes, as well as trumpets, trombones, a tuba and french horn.
+It could also have as many as five percussionists playing more than one instrument each depending on the demands of the score.
+In fact, one of our Partners, The Royal Philharmonic Orchestra, recently toured the US with 82 musicians, which amounted to 1,932 kg of luggage transported in a 90-foot truck.

-Compare this with most modern bands, which may have just five or six musicians including vocalists.
-Some of the most successful bands are made up of just four – take U2 or Coldplay.
+Compare this with most modern bands.
+They may have just five or six musicians including vocalists.
+The most successful bands are made up of just four – take U2 or Coldplay.
 And whilst there is incredible skill and astonishing beauty in creating endless melodies with just this small number of musicians, the complexity in performing a piece of classical music is a feat of leadership and collaboration all of its own.

 What Can Classical Music Teach Us About the Complexity of a Challenging Workplace?